Symphony No. 5 (Tchaikovsky): IV. Finale: Andante maestoso – Allegro vivace – Meno mosso

 The exposition of the last movement begins in E minor, whilst the D major sonority seeks to establish itself.
-Unlike the first movement, there is an early statement in D major, as well as in V^{7} of D major (mm.
+Unlike the first movement, there is an early statement in D major, as well as in the V^{7} of D major (mm.
 86–90, 106–114).
 A passage of key oppositions, increasing harmonic rhythm, segmentation, and rapid changes of themes culminates at m.
 172 with the re-introduction of the motto theme in C major.

 The development is very brief, lasting about 60 measures.
 In the recapitulation, a new melody is superimposed over the texture, but never returns.

-The sixth statement of the motto theme is in E minor, leading to an emphatic Perfect Authentic Cadence (PAC) in B major.
+The sixth statement of the motto theme is in E minor, leading to an emphatic perfect authentic cadence in B major.
 Following this, the coda succeeds in reemphasizing the tonic, using different themes and many cadences in the tonic.
 Some of the themes used here are the motto theme (m.
 474), the countermelody to PT1 (m.
 474, superimposed onto the motto theme), PT2 (m.
 504), and PT1 from the first movement of the symphony.
+The climax uses several scalic passages and tremolos in the strings, as well as offbeat notes played to create fourth species counterpoint.
+The symphony ends with a triumphant march in E Major with the trumpets and horns exchanging the melody: